 There are more ways than charity to make a better world.
 Supporting sustainable farming techniques can keep environments healthy.
 Supporting fair trade companies can help provide sustainable incomes to people across the world.
 The consumer has the power to make these a powerful reality.
 Even their non-purchasing habits can change the world for the better, like bringing a reusable bag and glass jar to the grocery store to transport purchased goods.

-One of the co-founders of Zero Waste Market, Brianne Miller, knows that while this initiative is not new, it is important and powerful.
+One of the co-founders of Nada, Brianne Miller, knows that while this initiative is not new, it is important and powerful.
 She thinks it’s interesting to look into the dynamics behind conscious consumerism and why it’s important to improve any kind of effort towards eco-friendly shopping.

 “We always think it’s kind of funny because people are like, ‘This is such a great idea!’
 But this is how our grandparents shopped 100 years ago.
 So, we’ve kind of come so far from that,” she said.